FrankNPC/steplogs-logging-examples/steplogs-logging-integration-java-spring-example/README.md

 3: when you sanitize sensitive/PII in the logs, the difficulty is you may do it before write into logs, or other assistances.
 Simple steplogs configurations can convert it to the desired mask or encryption.

-The detail please check out [www.steplogs.io](https://www.steplogs.io) and [steplogs-logging-integration-java-spring-example](https://github.com/FrankNPC/steplogs-logging-examples/tree/main/steplogs-logging-integration-java-spring-example)
+More details please check out [www.steplogs.io](https://www.steplogs.io) and [steplogs-logging-integration-java-spring-example](https://github.com/FrankNPC/steplogs-logging-examples/tree/main/steplogs-logging-integration-java-spring-example)